The Neighbours

 The Conrad Centre for the Performing Arts is equipped with power doors, an elevator, accessible washrooms, and accessible seating to accommodate persons requiring mobility assistance.
 Guide dogs or other service animals are always welcome.
 Support persons will receive a complimentary ticket.

-Please contact Steven Jackson (steven@greenlight-arts.com) to coordinate any specific accessibility needs for your visit.
-Steven is our Front of House Manager!
+Please contact info@greenlight-arts.com to coordinate any specific accessibility needs for your visit.

 Parking